Monster Mini Golf

 Monster Mini Golf is a franchised chain of entertainment centers.
 The locations feature an indoor, 18-hole glow-in-the-dark mini golf course, video and redemption arcade games, three-dimensional animatronic props, an in-house radio station, party rooms for hosting birthday parties and other special events, as well as laser-tag, laser-maze, and bowling in some of the newer, larger facilities.
 The parent company, Monster Entertainment, LLC is headquartered in Providence, Rhode Island, United States, and Las Vegas.
-As of January 2017 the chain has 29 locations, either open or under construction, across the United States.
+As of January 2023 the chain has 31 locations, either open or under construction, across the United States and Canada.

 History

-Founders Christina and Patrick Vitagliano opened the first Monster Mini Golf in the small community of Danielson, Connecticut, on Memorial Day weekend in 2004.
+Christina and Patrick Vitagliano opened the first Monster Mini Golf in an 8000 sqft space in an old textile mill in the small community of Danielson, Connecticut, on Memorial Day weekend in 2004.
 By 2005, they had made the decision to franchise, and were legal to offer franchises by November of that year.
-Monster Mini Golf has grown organically since inception, and as of January 2017, has grown to 29 locations in the US and Canada.

-Before the inception of Monster Entertainment, Christina was the director of marketing for a multi-level entertainment complex in Providence, RI.
-Patrick was the founder of a sound/lighting/theatrical production company that provided sound and lighting for numerous Broadway theater productions and large concert tours.
-After marrying in 1997, Christina opened an antique auction house in Connecticut in 1998.
-Within four years it became one of the largest and most reputable auction houses in the area.
-In 2003 Christina decided to sell the business as the grueling hours and international travel become tiresome.